Fantastic tour from Puno to Cusco Peru

 We then walked to the area where more ruins were.

-Around the top ran a brick wall: 3 metres high and 2 metres wide.
+Around the top ran a brick wall: 3 meters high and 2 meters wide.

 When we went to leave, we lost one of our group.

 For 20 minutes the tour guide raced around to find her.

 There were several unimpressed people on the bus when the girl finally emerged from her happy time.

 Lastly, we went to Andahuaylillas.